 All thanks to a spoon.

-Yet I enjoyed this much more than The Secret of Grey Walls, in part perhaps because this was one of the ones I owned and read relatively early on, rather than borrowed or acquired when I was already growing out of such entertainments.
-But mostly because Saville so successfully animates the story with the girl who so far has been a semi-comic background figure.
+Yet I enjoyed this much more than, say, The Secret of Grey Walls, because Saville so successfully animates the story with the girl who so far has been a semi-comic background figure.
 Yes, Jenny is still childish in many ways, more so than the other ‘seniors’ with whom she is bracketed, and you might not want to spend too much time with her in real life, but in this story, where we see the mind that drives the chatter and unrealism that she strives to bring into her life, we can’t help but warm to her.
 Saville shows us the girl who needs her friends, who sees them only too rarely, and who has to cram a month of their company into a few days at a time.

-Amusingly, for adults who think about such things, Jenny has been accelerating in time: after being ‘nearly fifteen’ to Tom’s fifteen-and-a-half last time round, she has moved to ‘two months younger’ than him.
+A few interesting points to close with.
+Amusingly, for those who think about such things, Jenny has been accelerating in time: after being ‘nearly fifteen’ to Tom’s fifteen-and-a-half last time round, she has moved to ‘two months younger’ than him.
 In lapidary inscription, and popular children’s fiction of the last century or so, no man is on oath.

 ‘We may want Lone Piners soon have just seen Ballinger again up to no good we wouldn’t be surprised Jon and Penny’